-☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF
+For the Quarterly Period Ended March 31, 2025 □ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the Quarterly Period Ended March 31, 2024
+For the Transition Period From to

-THE SE CURITIES EXCHANGE AC T OF 1934 For the Tran sition Period Fromto Con nmission File Number: 0-503 16 GRANT PARK FUTURES FUND LIMI TED PARTNERS НІР name of registrant as specified in its cha Illinois -3596839 (State or other jurisdiction of S. Employer incorporation or organization) ation Number) (Address of Prin 6 West Adams Street, Suite 30 Chicago, Illinois 60661 acipal Executive Offices, includence number, including area code ling Zip Code) 150 Securities registered pursuant to Section 12(b) of the Act: Title of each class T 1' C1 -1(-) Name of Construction of the construction of Not applicable.
-Trading Symbol(s) Not applicable.
-Name of Feach exchange on which registered Not applicable. ног аррисавіе.
+Commission File Number: 0-50316

+GRANT PARK FUTURES FUND LIMITED PARTNERSHIP

+(Exact name of registrant as specified in its charter)

+Illinois

+(State or other jurisdiction of incorporation or organization)

+36-3596839 (I.R.S.
+Employer Identification Number)

+c/o Dearborn Capital Management, L.L.C.
+566 West Adams Street, Suite 300 Chicago, Illinois 60661

+(Address of Principal Executive Offices, including Zip Code)

+Registrant's telephone number, including area code: (312) 756-4450

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Not applicable.
 Not applicable.
 Not applicable.

-Indicate by check mark whether the Registrant (1) has during the preceding 12 months (or for such shorter period that the the past 90 days.
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the Registrant has sub-Regulation S-T ( $\S$ 232.405 of this chapter) during the preceding 12 Yes $\boxtimes$ No $\square$ e registrant was required to file such rep mitted electronically every Interactive I ports), and (2) has Data File required been subject to such filing requirements for to be submitted pursuant to Rule 405 of Indicate by check mark whether the Registrant is a larg emerging growth company.
-See definitions of "large accelerated fixule 12b -2 of the Exchange Act.
-Large accelerated filer $\square$ Accelerated filer Non accelerated filer ⊠ Smaller reporting g company 🗵 Emerging growth company □ If an emerging growth company, indicate by check marrevised financial accounting standards provided pursuant to Section e the extended tran sition period for complying with any new or
+Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the Registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the Registrant was required to submit such files).
+Yes \boxtimes No \square

+Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See definitions of "large accelerated filer", "accelerated filer" and "smaller reporting company" and "emerging growth company" in Rule 12b -2 of the Exchange Act.

+Large accelerated filer \Box

+Non accelerated filer \boxtimes

+Accelerated filer \Box

+Smaller reporting company \boxtimes

+Emerging growth company \Box

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.